A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic thermodynamics: Some remarks for Assumption

 (iii).
 Sufficient conditions for condition \eqref{exp-lim-Phi} are that

 and either one of the following conditions holds: \begin{itemize} \item[a)] as $\e\to0$, $\Phi^\e$ exponentially good approximates $\Phi^0$ under $\mu_x^\e$, in the sense that for every $\delta>0$,

-\item[b)] as $\e\to0$, $\Phi^\e$ converges compactly to $\Phi^0$. \end{itemize} To prove, we note that it suffices to consider the case when $\Phi^0 - \Phi^\e < M$ for some $M>0$ and all $0<\e\ll 1$, by virtue of condition \eqref{cond-Phi0}.
+\item[b)] as $\e\to0$, $\Phi^\e$ converges compactly to $\Phi^0$. \end{itemize} Indeed, we note that it suffices to consider the case when $\Phi^0 - \Phi^\e < M$ for some $M>0$ and all $0<\e\ll 1$, by virtue of condition \eqref{cond-Phi0}.
 We first prove the sufficiency of a): for any $\delta>0$,

 which implies condition \eqref{exp-lim-Phi} by taking the limits $\e\to 0$ and $\delta\to 0$.
 Then we verify the sufficiency of b), as follows.
 One the one hand, fix a compact neighborhood $K\subset \mathcal{C}^{d,T}_x$ of the constant path $\omega_x \equiv x$, we have